pablodecm/phd_thesis/src/103_chapter_3.md

 \epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_Q)}
 \frac{\epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_R)}{
 \epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_Q)}
-$$ {#eq:relative_var_integral}
+$$ {#eq:relative_var_eff}
 because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small which correspond to null efficiencies anyway.
 This effect also applies if additive variations are considered and can be more notable when more parameters are considered.

-The previously mentioned modelling issue, even though to our knowledge has not been made explicit in the literature before, affects multitude of analyses at the LHC that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments [@Conway:2011in;@Cranmer:2012sba].
+The previously mentioned modelling issue, even though to best of our knowledge has not been made explicit in the literature before, affects multitude of analyses at the LHC that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments [@Conway:2011in;@Cranmer:2012sba].
-A possible solution would include doing a multi-dimensional interpolation, but it would require evaluating at least all 3-point combinatorial variations of the parameters, amounting to a minimum of $3^p$ evaluations of
+A possible solution would include doing a multi-dimensional interpolation, but it would naively require evaluating at least all 3-point combinatorial variations of the parameters, amounting to a minimum of $3^p$ evaluations of
 $\epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta})$, where $p$ is the number of parameters.
+If the effect of the parameters can be factored out in the joint distribution and the same simulated event set can be modified to describe each marginal variation, as reviewed around [Equation @eq:latent_reweighting], the non-marginal terms can be estimated from the product of per-event marginal terms by considering the finite sum approximation of the last expression in [Equation @eq:relative_var_integral], which would only require $(2p+1)$ parameter variation evaluations.
 Alternatively, the basis of the approach presented in [Chapter @sec:inferno], where the variation of the parameters and its derivatives are computed in place over the simulated observations by specifying the full computational graph could also be used in analyses